rishindoshi/Soundzy/README.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-## Windows Users
+## For Windows Users

 1. Get a Mac.

 2. Follow above instructions for Macs.

-### App Structure
+## Onto the App

 We're going to analyze and discuss each element of our app to understand how it all works together.
+Then we'll start building on top of it together.

-### Web Server
+#### Web Server

 This is the backbone of the app and is unsurprisingly written in the file server.js.
 What's the job of a server?
 A server's job is to always be listening for "requests".
 Once the server receives a request, its job is to then send a "response" that includes the data that was requested.
 Your web browsers (Chrome, Firefox, etc.) are usually the ones making these requests.